• Skip to primary navigation

 Dietary requirements

-I’ve developed this recipe so that it’s Low FODMAP, dairy-free and low in gluten (you can make it fully gluten-free if you swap around the spelt flour) and served it recently when my mum came round for brunch before we were heading out to explore Prague.
+I’ve developed this recipe so that it’s Low FODMAP, dairy-free and low in gluten (you can make it fully gluten-free if you swap around the spelt flour) and served it recently when my mum came around for brunch before we were heading out to explore Prague.

 Recipe quantity

-You’ll notice that this recipe only makes 4 drop scones – since I usually cook just for myself, I find that that’s a perfect portion for me – eat two and keep two for an afternoon snack.
+I usually cook just for myself and find that this drop scones recipe is the perfect portion for me – I eat two drop scones for breakfast and keep two for an afternoon snack.

-How to make poppy seeds drop scones
+How to make drop scones

 In the mixing bowl add all the dry ingredients together first and mix – the plain and spelt flours, xantham gum, sugar, salt and baking powder.